Dallas Life

 Audio By Carbonatix

 You don’t need us to tell you that everything is more expensive these days: Groceries.
 Housing.
 Even the State Fair of Texas.
-And because this is a city known for being business-minded, opulent and doing everything bigger (or at least pretending to — they don’t call them $30k millionaires for nothing), it’s not surprising that Dallasites are concerned more about rising costs than the average American.
+And because this is a city known for being business-minded, opulent, and doing everything bigger (or at least pretending to — they don’t call them $30k millionaires for nothing), it’s not surprising that Dallasites are more concerned about rising costs than the average American.

 There’s never a shortage of things to do around here, but sometimes your wallet needs a break.
 Besides, we’d never judge you (in this economy?!) for scoping out all of the ways to have fun while staying fiscally responsible.
 So, we’ve put together a list of ways to spend your weekend without having to spend a dime: